Mechamod/Galopp-Merger/README.md

 # Galopp-Ranker
-### Horse ranker based on the history of the webpage galopp-statistik.de
+### Horse ranker based on the history of the website galopp-statistik.de
 Galopp-Ranker is a project divided into multiple scripts for each step of the machine learning process (See the _Notes_ folder for a comprehensive explanation of the whole project)

 ### Project workflow